atomicbitty/my-nvim-dotfiles/readme.md

 :PlugInstall
 ```

-After that, you can install the COC plugins for syntax highlighting, to install the ones I most use, type the command:
+After that, you can install the COC plugins for autocompletion, to install the ones I most use, type the command:
 ```
 :CocInstall coc-clangd coc-json
 ```